sazima1/sazima-nvim/README.md

 This is a Neovim config like any other, so all you need to do is:

 1. Make a backup of your current nvim config (optional but recommended): `mv ~/.config/nvim ~/.config/nvim.bkp`
-2. Clone this repo into the config folder: `git clone https://github.com/andysazima/sazima-nvim.git ~/.config/nvim`
+2. Clone this repo into the config folder: `git clone <this repo ssh> ~/.config/nvim`

+## SCF

+This will run just fine on SCF LC, but you need a few things:

+1. The correct Neovim binary on your PATH.
+This is easily done by using Hopper and moving an Nvim binary into a folder on your PATH (like ~/bin).
+2. All plugins installed properly.
+Lazy.nvim needs an internet connection to install plugins, so you can install all your plugins on the OCF with Lazy, then Hopper over the necessary files.
+This can be laborious, so I have made a set of scripts that make this easier for you at [nvim_transfer](https://rzlc.llnl.gov/gitlab/aeag/users/sazima1/neovim/neovim-transfer).